TommyX12/csc404-maestro/README.md

 ##### Beta Demo Presentation

-Thursdat March 21 was also the final presentation.
+Thursday, March 21 was also the final presentation.

+Reception was overall positive.
+The panellists liked the neon-80s feel.
+They did have dislikes and next steps for improvement however.